Skip to menu Skip to content Skip to footer

 “Working the New Year’s Eve ball drop in Times Square, New York, was a lifelong dream of mine.
 Without my degree, I don’t think I would have been able to do that.”

-What does the future of the industry look like?
+What does the future of the event management industry look like?

 “Hopefully we’re now through the thick of the industry disruption caused by the pandemic.
 But, if not, I wouldn’t be scared off by it – you just have to learn to adapt."

-“I believe COVID-19 highlighted the need for people with the unique skillset event managers have.
-We are great at multitasking, organising, and dealing with stress well.
+“I also believe COVID-19 highlighted the need for people with the unique skillset event managers have.
+We’re great at multitasking, organising and dealing with stress well.
 Being able to pivot during COVID-19 is just one example of that skillset in action.”

-Take your tourism and event management career to the next level like Caitlin did with UQ’s Master of Tourism, Hotel & Events Management.
+Take your tourism and event management career to the next level.
+Explore UQ’s Master of Tourism, Hotel & Events Management.

 Related stories